Undergraduate Course: Catalan Language for Beginners (ELCH08015)

 |Assessment (Further Info)

 |Additional Information (Assessment)

-- Course participation: interactions and contributions online (padlet and discussion board entries and comments on peers 'posts) 10%
+- Course participation: interactions and contributions in class and or online) 10%

 - E-Learning activities 10%

 - Collaborative text (150- word) about a place in a Catalan-speaking area 5%

 - Writing a personal email based on a listening activity (200-word) 10%

 - Reading comprehension test 5%

 - Course participation (in class or online)10%